Greyhounds: The Dogs Who Live To Run

 - Life Expectancy: 10-13 years

 - Barking Level: Barks When Necessary

 Greyhound racing is an organized, competitive sport where dogs race around an oval track.
-When racing on a track a lure travels ahead of the dogs on a side rail until the dogs cross the finish line.
+When racing on a track, a lure travels ahead of the dogs on a side rail until they cross the finish line.

 Florida’s Amendment 13

 On November 6, 2018, Florida residents passed Amendment 13, which will end Greyhound racing in the state by December 31, 2020.
 This amendment will affect 12 of the nation’s 17 remaining active dog tracks in the state of Florida